Tommy Hanson: Atlanta Braves

+Minor leagues

 The following year, in 2006, Hanson began playing for the Danville Braves of the Appalachian League.
 In Danville, he began the season as the league's fourth-best prospect according to Baseball America.
 That season, Hanson ended up starting Game 2 of the Appalachian League Championship Series, finishing the season 4–1 with 56 strikeouts against nine walks.
 He also had a 2.09 earned run average (ERA) with a 0.99 walks plus hits per inning pitched (WHIP) ratio.

 2007

 Before the 2007 season began, Hanson was named the best pitching prospect in the South Atlantic League and the ninth-best prospect in the Braves system.
 Hanson began the 2007 season in Class A, playing for the Rome Braves.
-When in Rome, Hanson amassed a 2–6 record with a 2.59 ERA in 14 starts (and one relief appearance).
+With Rome, Hanson amassed a 2–6 record with a 2.59 ERA in 14 starts (and one relief appearance).
 Midway through the season, Hanson was called up to the Myrtle Beach Pelicans, also a Class A team for the Atlanta Braves.
 He ended up finishing the season at 3–3 with a 4.20 ERA in 11 starts.

 2008

 Hanson began the year in Myrtle Beach.
 In his first start, Hanson pitched five no-hit innings and recorded a then career-best 13 strikeouts (later broken in Double-A that year).
 Over his seven starts with the Pelicans, he allowed 15 hits in 40 innings.
 That stat, along with his 3–1 record and 0.90 ERA, earned him a promotion to the Braves' Double-A affiliate, the Mississippi Braves.
 At Mississippi, Hanson threw a no-hitter in his ninth start while also setting a new career high for strikeouts with 14.
 Hanson finished the 2008 season with Mississippi.
 He finished 8–4 with a 3.03 ERA in 18 starts.
 Following the Minor League season, Hanson won the MiLBY for Class A Advanced Single Game Performance.
 He won this award for his performance with the Myrtle Beach Pelicans.
-Hanson was named the Atlanta Braves Pitcher of the Year and also placed on Baseball America's Minor League Team of the Year.
+Hanson was named the Atlanta Braves Pitcher of the Year and was also placed on Baseball America's Minor League Team of the Year.
 Hanson was invited to the Arizona Fall League to showcase his pitching.
 He compiled a 5–0 record with a 0.63 ERA while racking up 49 strikeouts in 28.2 innings.
 Hanson was named the Arizona Fall League's MVP, the first pitcher to receive this award.
 He was also ranked #24 on MLB.com's Postseason Top 50 Prospects list prior to the 2009 season.